alirezakh74/CyrusEngine/README.md

 # CyrusEngine
-2d game engine powered by SDL2
+2d game engine with C++ and powered by SDL2